 Rubber Powered Models: The two rubber events under AMA rules we fly are Unlimited Rubber, sometimes called Mulvihill, and P-30.
 The rules are simple.
 Unlimited rubber limits the airplane to 300 square inches of wing area and flies 3 minute maxes.
 P-30 limits the airplane to any overall dimension to 30 inches, a minimum weight of 30 grams, a standard 9” diameter plastic propeller, and a rubber weight of 10 grams.
 In addition, we fly what is called “Gollywock.”
 The Gollywock is an old time design that flies under unlimited rules.

-Towline gliders: A-1 (small) and A-2 (large) type gliders are governed by FAI rules, but in general, Tow Line gliders utilize a towline of 50 meters (164 ft) and 3 minute maxes for A-2 and 2 minute maxes for A-1.
+Towline gliders: F1H – (small) and F1A – (large) type gliders are governed by FAI rules, but in general, Tow Line gliders utilize a towline of 50 meters (164 ft) and 3 minute maxes for A-2 and 2 minute maxes for A-1.
 The specific airplane requirements are not discussed here, but A-1 gliders are small and A-2 gliders are bigger.
-In addition there is a “Classic Glider” event where wing area is limited to 750 inches square.
+In addition there is an NFFS “Classic Glider” event where wing area is limited to 750 inches square.

 Hand Launched / Catapult Launched Gliders: These models are typically small balsa wood models that the flyer throws into the air (HLG) or catapulted (CLG) with a 9 inch loop of ¼” wide rubber strip mounted on a 6” stick.
-In these events 2 minute maxes for Hand launched and 90 Second maxes for CLG are used.
+In these events, 2 minute maxes for Hand launched and 90 Second maxes for CLG are used.
 We fly the best three of six flights.